phil-hignight/example/sample_prompt.md

       }
       var a = state.answers[it.id] || {};
       if (it.optional && !answered(it)) {
-        // Empty issue tables are fine and do not count toward progress either way. u.chip.textContent = 'Optional';
+        u.chip.textContent = 'Optional';
         u.chip.className = 'chip chip-open';
         u.req.textContent = '';